-RIVERA, Juan J., Administrative Judge:
+LYNCH, Noreen A., Administrative Judge:

 Applicant was born, raised, and educated in the People's Republic of China (China).
-In 1995, when Applicant was 33 years old, she entered the United States.
-She became a naturalized U.S. citizen in 2009.
-She has frequent contact with her mother and sister, who are citizens and residents of China, and visits them almost every year.
+In 1985, when Applicant was 28 years old, he entered the United States.
+He became a naturalized U.S. citizen in 1998.
+He has frequent contact with his father, and two sisters, who are citizens and residents of China, and visits them almost every year.
 Foreign influence security concerns are not mitigated.
 Access to classified information is denied.